 Analysis:

-There are probably no big life changing results here…just a little more confidence in a relationship, and a lot less stress from fussing about it.
-We still wouldn’t have ever had sex…hell, she was a “good Catholic girl”, and I didn’t know what the hell I was doing.
+There are probably no big life-changing results here…just a little more confidence in a relationship, and a lot less stress from fussing about it.
+We still wouldn’t have ever had sex…hell, she was a “good Catholic girl,” and I didn’t know what the hell I was doing.

-It was a shame the way things went between Kathy and I. I mean, I had no idea what a relationship meant, or what was expected of a boyfriend.
+It was a shame the way things went between Kathy and me.
+I mean, I had no idea what a relationship meant, or what was expected of a boyfriend.
 The only thing that kept us “together” was that she didn’t either.
 I mean a whole summer would go by and I’d never call or visit, even though we only lived a few miles apart.
-(I was far to shy to be that forward.)
+(I was far too shy to be that forward.)

 This doesn’t really have a lot to do with my premise in conducting these past-bending endeavors, but Kathy was a really good girl and I should have done a lot better by her.